iluvjava/Maths/AMATH 581/Advection Diffusion.md

 And this will be our tensor, and then let's find the transformation matrix on x, with only the first row, second, and last row separately and then we add then all together to get the overall structural matrix for the transformation.

-Let's $K_0$ be the kernel matrix for the 1d kernal with periodic conditions
+Let's $K_0$ be the kernel matrix for the 1d kernel with periodic conditions

 $$
 \begin{bmatrix}